 - 1. Each presentation will be 5-8 minutes in length. - 2.
 Teams must wear official dress as outlined in the Official FFA Manual, but according to Texas Standards (black dress boots are acceptable). - 3.
 Teams will consist of three to five members from the same chapter.
 Eligible students must meet LDE eligibility requirements outlined in the LDE general rules. - 4.
 The target audience is established by the presentation and writers are encouraged to use creativity. - 5.
 Teams are allowed a maximum of 5 minutes for set up and 5 minutes for tear down.
 Set up and tear down may only be completed by the presenting members and advisors/designees.
 The penalty for violation shall be 10 points per minute or major fraction thereof.
 A major fraction of a minute is defined as 31 seconds. - 6.
 This is a team effort; therefore, the team is encouraged to interact and participate equally. - 7.
 Presentations may include props, skits, and other creative paraphernalia. - 8.
-The giving of gifts and memorabilia to judges any time during or at the end of presentation is NOT allowed. - 9.
+The giving of gifts and memorabilia to judges any time during or at the end of presentation is NOT allowed.
+Teams may only provide information to judges that is relevant to the target audience.
+Information/materials given to judges may only consist of ONE 8 1⁄2 X 11" paper; front and back of paper may be utilized and paper may be flat or folded.
+No material other than ink may be attached/applied to paper given to judges. - 9.
 Technology may be used in the presentation.
 Judges WILL NOT discriminate against teams that do not use technology. - 10.
 At the conclusion of the presentation, questions will be asked.
 Questions asked during the interview will include questions about presentations and current agricultural issues.
 Questioning should include all team members.
 The question and answer period shall last for five minutes, and the time keeper shall call "time" when five minutes has expired.
-A contestant speaking when time is called may finish his or her sentence.
+A contestant speaking when time is called may finish his or her sentence. - 11.
+A violation of any one or more of rules 2, 3 or 8 will result in disqualification upon final placing.